colin-scott/colin-scott.github.io/_posts/2016-08-13-does-it-trickle-down.markdown

 socioeconomic well-being.

 Personally, I've decided to pivot my direction away from high tech.
-I'm devoting the next year or two to understanding what role, if any, IT can play in the lives of the less privileged.
+I'm devoting the next year or two to understanding what role IT can play in the lives of the less privileged.
 We'll see what I learn!

 ---